 The ballet of breakfast, as a lonely mother feeds her son,

 Her presence revived and once again crucial.

-He no longer takes her presence for granted,
+He no longer takes that presence for granted,

 His appreciation for time amplified by her age.